Find your perfect value college

 (Check out: What is the Benefit of Going to a Community College?)

 Community colleges may require some general education courses in addition to specific trade coursework.
 Do your homework.
 If you are not interested in a liberal arts education, seek schools with certification programs.

 Once you know that you want to master a trade, how do you start the process?
 Well, you have options.
 As a matter of fact, there are lots of trade school programs and other ways to get your trade education.
-The next several paragraphs will explore those trade education choices.
 Before you start your associate degree, you’ll have to pick the option that will work best for you.
 No matter what type of education you choose, all of the following options are great choices for learning technical careers.
 Many high school graduates also receive on-the-job training.
 These careers, as stated above, include electric work, HVAC maintenance, machine work, and similar career paths.
 Almost always, if it involves working with your hands, you can find training for it in any of the following places.

 Trade School Programs: What is a Trade School?

 First of all, there are trade school programs.
 You can learn with on-the-job training, but trade schools make a big difference.
 Trade school programs are also called “Career and Technical Programs,” or CTE.
 So, what is a trade school?
 Trade schools and vocational schools are training centers that provide specific education for trade-based careers.
 This type of trade education is different than getting a full degree.
 The training focuses specifically on job-related technical skills.
 A full degree requires core classes, but trade school requirements only include what is necessary for the job.
 At the end of the training, you’ll receive a certificate instead of a degree.
 However, in most trade fields, a certificate is plenty.